linuxlsr/story-azure-solution-1/docs/setup/index.md

 At this point, I have an action yaml that checks out the code to a runner, logs into azure, and runs a simple az resource list command.
 Ready to start focusing on the terraform / terragrunt steps.

 ### Explore pre & post commit hooks
 [pre-commit tool](https://pre-commit.com/)
 [pre-commit-terraform](https://github.com/antonbabenko/pre-commit-terraform)

+### Initial setup of state storage
+Created a [script](scripts/standup-state-storage.sh) to stand up resources, added them to github secrets so they can be added to the pipeline for terraform state management.
+This is easier than standing it up through terraform locally and then migrating the state file to cloud storage for pipeline use.